 In September 2013, Mignini wrote a letter to the editor of Florence Corriere, correcting their published mistakes about the prosecution case.
 Mignini refers to: "the scenario put forward by the prosecution in which the Meredith murder [...] was the consequence of a sex hazing to which Meredith herself did not intend to take part, and, above all, it was the consequence of a climate of hostility which built up progressively between the Coulsdon girl and Amanda because of their different habits, and because of Meredith’s suspicion about alleged money thefts by Knox."

 They telephoned the interpreter at 11:30 to say they would require her services; Anna Donnino arrived at 12:30am.
 In the meantime Knox was with the police making lists of Meredith's acquaintances, drawing maps, et cetera.
 Likely Knox was nervous but not as a result of anything the police were doing.
 When Donnino arrived she was seated next to Knox at a table across from two police officers, who challenged her about her text messages.
 It was then that she said she was at the cottage and began to accuse Patrick Lumumba.
+The courts held that she should have known he was innocent and sentenced her for falsely accusing Lumumba.

 Because the statement had been prepared, typed and signed by 1:45am, realistically Knox implicated herself and Lumumba within minutes of learning Sollecito had withdrawn her alibi.
 The text message represented an easy out for Knox, a way to concede what she suspected the police already knew without admitting any wrongdoing.
 She, Sollecito, and Lumumba were arrested that night.
 It is frequently suggested that the non-existence of a recording of this interrogation proves it was abusive; in truth, the police officers, the interpreter, and Knox all relate the same sequence of events, Knox herself doing so in a conversation which was recorded.